 The Partners in Care Pandemic Learning Collaborative was formed by the Ontario Caregiver Organization and The Change Foundation to support rapid implementation, resource sharing and knowledge exchange for early adopters.
 Participating organizations have demonstrated that Caregiver ID provides practical benefits to support safe caregiver presence during the pandemic.
 More importantly, they have emerged as champions for a deeper commitment to including caregivers as partners in care.

-Learn more about Caregiver ID and at the onset of COVID-19 and the impact it made to patients, hospital staff, physicians and family caregivers.
+Learn more about Caregiver ID and the impact it has made for patients, hospital staff, physicians and family caregivers.

 Additional Tools & Resources:

 Resources to support the reintegration of essential care partners into health and care settings have been developed by Healthcare Excellence Canada, including: